MBO44/gpuhammer/README.md

 ```

 ## 2. GPU Setup
-For the Rowhammer attack, a prerequiste is **disabling ECC**, if that is not already done by default on the GPU.
-If it is enabled, use the following commands to disable:
+For the Rowhammer attack, a prerequiste is having **ECC disabled**.
+This is already the default setting on many GPUs.
+But if it is enabled, use the following commands to disable it:
 ```bash
 sudo nvidia-smi -e 0
 rmmod nvidia_drm